Corporate Responsibility

 • Integration of the three roof-mounted 10 kW photovoltaic arrays with the facility’s existing electrical system

-• Re-piping of the cooling towers, new indirect cooling coil for the cooling towers, and new pump to lower cooling tower pumping horsepower and to increase cooling capacity
+• Re-piping of the cooling towers, new indirect cooling coil for the cooling towers, and a new pump to lower cooling tower pumping horsepower and to increase cooling capacity

-• Replacement of five existing boilers with one 95%-efficient condensing boiler and two supplemental non-condensing boilers (87% efficient) with stand-alone boiler controller
+• Replacement of five existing boilers with one 95%-efficient condensing boiler and two supplemental non-condensing boilers (87% efficient) with a stand-alone boiler controller

 • Replacement of two heating water pumps with more efficient pumps and motors